NewYaroslav/Onto4/docs/examples/liar-paradox.md

 > **(Axiom 1: Distinction as a condition of truth)**
 > Any logical state (`true` or `false`) is possible **only when two different objects are distinguished** during comparison.

+Further justification for this principle can be found in the essay ["On Distinction and the Liar Paradox"](../distinction-liar-paradox.md).

 Formally:

 ```text